 The Origin Story

-German Body Comp originated like a diabolical villain – in the Soviet Union during the Cold War.
+The principles of German Body Comp Training originated like a diabolical villain – in the Soviet Union during the Cold War.
 A sports scientist by the name of Hala Rambie, who would eventually defect to West Germany, was studying the Soviet Bloc’s favorite subject – Human Growth Hormone.
 He discovered that higher blood lactate levels decreased blood pH which in turn increased the production of Growth Hormone (GH).
 Higher GH lead to greater fat loss.

 Fast forward a few decades and hall of fame strength scholar and professor William Kraemer developed specific training protocols around these principles.
 When blood lactate levels were elevated, more GH was produced.
 The uptick in GH helped his athletes add lean mass while dropping body fat.